What is Sit N Go Poker?

 We all play poker to make money, but unless you are playing many tables or playing decent stakes.
 It’s questionable how much money you can make.
 If you are ambitious and want to earn lots of money, SNGs may not be for you as you need a lot of volume to see tangible earnings.

 You’ll see Sit N Gos develop into short stack poker mode quite quickly.
-That’s great if you are happy to play short stack poker, but if you are looking to develop as a poker player and learn to play post flop poker well than Sit N Go poker isn’t your bag.
+That’s great if you are happy to play short stack poker.
+But if you are looking to develop as a poker player and master post flop poker than Sit N Go poker isn’t for you.
+The strategy is mostly around push/fold and very little technical post flop poker is required.
+As such, you won’t develop advanced Texas Hold’em strategy playing SNGS.

 I hope you enjoyed this article.
-Our poker training video membership has a video on spin n go poker if you are interested, just email us at email@example.com to find out how to view it or click the button below and take advantage of 25% discount.
+Our video membership has a video on spin n go poker if you are interested in viewing, sign up below.